nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_3_table_timeout.md

 # Calls in Timeout

-Data regarding calls that went into *Timeout* for the selected queues in the set period, the data are grouped according to the choice made in the filters.
+Data regarding calls that went into *Timeout* for the selected queues during the given period.
+Data are grouped according to the chosen filter criteria.

-Calls that went into *Timeout* are the calls that went into the queue they received no response within the configured maximum wait time in the queue.
+Calls went into *Timeout* when received no response within the configured maximum wait time in the queue.

 The items shown for calls in *Timeout* are: